xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 Pastelink\_logical    is a logical value specifying whether to link the pasted data to its source application.

--   If pastelink\_logical is TRUE, Microsoft Excel updates the pasted
+  - > If pastelink\_logical is TRUE, Microsoft Excel updates the pasted
     > information whenever it changes in the source application.

--   If pastelink\_logical is FALSE or omitted, the information is pasted
+  - > If pastelink\_logical is FALSE or omitted, the information is
-    > without a link.
+    > pasted without a link.

--   If Microsoft Excel or the source application does not support
+  - > If Microsoft Excel or the source application does not support
     > linking for the specified format\_text, then pastelink\_logical is
     > ignored.

-Display\_icon\_logical    is a logical value that specifies whether you want an application\'s icon to be displayed on the worksheet instead of the linked data.
+Display\_icon\_logical    is a logical value that specifies whether you want an application's icon to be displayed on the worksheet instead of the linked data.
 Equivalent to the Display as Icon check box on the Paste Special dialog box.
-If TRUE, the application\'s icon will be displayed.
-If FALSE or omitted, the application\'s icon will not be displayed.
+If TRUE, the application's icon will be displayed.
+If FALSE or omitted, the application's icon will not be displayed.

 Icon\_file    is the name of the file (with an .EXE or .DLL extension)